Citos-CTI/Client/README.md

-# jtc
+# Citos CTI
-Java Telephony Client
+A pretty and simple CTI client for (soon) multiple telephony systems.

 What is this project about?

-Product of this project will be a java telephony client which will be compatible for several telephony servers.
+Product of this project will be a telephony client which will be compatible for several telephony servers.

 To be continued